 Month Procedure Number Activity P-005 Budget Review The county superintendent must examine the budget and determine whether it complies with the standards and criteria adopted by the State Board of Education.
 The county superintendent must determine whether the budget allows the district to meet its financial obligations (budget and multiyear).
-On or before September 15, the county superintendent must approve, conditionally approve, or disapprove the budget.
-Q In order to approve a district's budget, the county office must ensure compliance with the three criteria for LCAP approval, which are listed in Education Code 52070(d) and the CCSESA LCAP Approval Manual.
+September On or before September 15, the county superintendent must approve, conditionally approve, or disapprove the budget.
+In order to approve a district's budget, the county office must ensure compliance with the three criteria for LCAP approval, which are listed in Education Code 52070(d) and the CCSESA LCAP Approval Manual.
 The superintendent must provide the conditional approval or the disapproval in writing.
-September • For districts with a conditionally approved budget or a disapproved budget, the county superintendent may appoint a committee to examine and comment on the superintendent's review and recommendations.
-The committee must report its findings to the superintendent no later than September 20. Ō I If a school district does not submit a budget, the county superintendent will, at district expense, develop a budget for that district by September 15 and transmit the budget to the governing board of the school district.
-P-009 Charter Schools 0) On or before September 15, the charter school must approve, in a format prescribed by the State Superintendent of Public Instruction(SPI), an annual statement of all receipts and expenditures of the charter school for the preceding fiscal year.
+For districts with a conditionally approved budget or a disapproved budget, the county superintendent may appoint a committee to examine and comment on the superintendent's review and recommendations.
+The committee must report its findings to the superintendent no later than September 20.
+If a school district does not submit a budget, the county superintendent will, at district expense, develop a budget for that district by September 15 and Se P-009 Charter Schools On or before September 15, the charter school must approve, in a format prescribed by the State Superintendent of Public Instruction(SPI), an annual statement of all receipts and expenditures of the charter school for the preceding fiscal year.
 The charter school must file the statement with the entity that approved the charter.
 Certification of the Special Advance Apportionment based on PENSEC data for newly operational charter schools and continuing charter schools adding one or more grade levels.